Australian Open 2020: Empty Time No Regret for Final Finals After Losing Final - The Media Times

 The French Open Open double runner-up was exhausted, but said he would go hungry to win the first grant crown.

-“I think I have rarely felt so tired physically, especially now that the tension is down,” Thiem said.
+“I think I have rarely experienced that tiredness, especially now that I am feeling tired,” Thiem said.

 “I have had an incredibly intense match against Rafah, such an intense match against Sascha [up].
 Today I think again for almost four hours.
 I think it was very demanding.